H1dd3n00b/InTuneAutoMate/README.md

 If this behavior conflicts with your device naming convention or if you encounter issues due to case sensitivity, you can modify the script's behavior.

-Navigate to line 69 in the script:

-findmachine = WebDriverWait(driver, 10).until(EC.element_to_be_clickable((By.LINK_TEXT, machine.upper())))
+Navigate to line 69 in the script: findmachine = WebDriverWait(driver, 10).until(EC.element_to_be_clickable((By.LINK_TEXT, machine.upper())))

-To accommodate different naming conventions, adjust the line to use the original machine name without converting it to uppercase:

-findmachine = WebDriverWait(driver, 10).until(EC.element_to_be_clickable((By.LINK_TEXT, machine)))
+To accommodate different naming conventions, adjust the line by basically removing `.upper()` to use the original machine name without converting it to uppercase: findmachine = WebDriverWait(driver, 10).until(EC.element_to_be_clickable((By.LINK_TEXT, machine)))

 Feel free to modify the script according to your requirements and device naming conventions.